ArtOfCode-/concaten/README.md

   The code is getting a little out of hand.
 I have some things I want to do to
     clean it up.
 (Fun fact: This bit took more time than any other milestone, I think.
 Just goes to show how important planning in advance is.)
+* [x] `runnable.h` - 0.6
+  A combination object so I can either define things in Concaten, through
+    code blocks, or in C, through functions with a certain signature, and call them without worrying about which is which.
+This layer of abstraction will make it much easier to implement user-defined words.
+* [x] `scope_stack.h` - 0.7
+  Contains the list of words.
+This is a stack so we can sensibly implement
+    things like local variables.
+Shouldn't be too much trouble; it'll mostly be combining `PropMap` and `DataStack`.
+* [x] Main method - 0.8
+  Simple main method; untestable without the standard library.
+* [x] `type.h` - 0.9
+  A simple class to contain the types, which are basically interfaces (I call them fail-fast ducktypes, to sound unique).
+  This should have been done earlier, but it was forgotten.
+Whoops.